Seagate/cortx-experiments/daos+cortx/docs/setup_daos.md

       Make sure provided path does not exist, as this path is going to be linked with pool to keep a track of this newly created container.

       You should be able to create a posix container using above source build method.
-Now one can create posix object (I.e., typical files) inside the container.